2008 Haltemprice and Howden by-election: Make Politicians History

 Ronnie Carroll, standing for Make Politicians History, was the party's leader and also a twice-defeated Eurovision Song Contest entrant.
 He stood in Hampstead and Highgate in the 1997 general election for the "Rainbow Dream Ticket", a predecessor of "Make Politicians History", and in the 1997 Uxbridge by-election for the ProLife Alliance.
 He told the VoteWise website he stands for liberating "ourselves from the governing classes, those lords of misrule".

 Miss Great Britain Party

 The Miss Great Britain Party candidate was Gemma Garrett, following her last place, as an Independent, at the earlier Crewe and Nantwich by-election.
 The party registered with the Electoral Commission after that election.
 Garrett expressed opposition to David Davis, declaring herself "happy to be locked up for 42 days if I am a suspect".

 National Front

-Tess Culnane was the National Front candidate; she was a 2004 London Assembly election candidate for the British National Party. and a 2008 London Assembly election candidate for the NF.
+Tess Culnane was the National Front candidate; she was a 2004 London Assembly election candidate for the British National Party and a 2008 London Assembly election candidate for the National Front.